-According to King County's allocation of housing need, the City of Bellevue must plan for more than half of its future housing need (more than 18,000 units) to be affordable for extremely low-income households-those earning at or below 30percent AMI.
-One-third of the future need is allocated to low- or very low-income households-those earning between 30 percent and 80 percent AMI.
+According to King County's allocation of housing need, the City of Bellevue must plan for more than half of its future housing need (more than 18,000 units) to be affordable for extremely low-income households - those earning at or below 30% AMI.
+One-third of the future need is allocated to low-or very low-income households - those earning between 30% and 80% AMI.
 Meeting these targets would represent a major increase in production of below-market-rate units in Bellevue and would require significant public subsidy and other tools and incentives to realize.